alaskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Search for an Inmate in Alaska State Prison?

 Alaska does not run an online register of inmates in the state.
-Parties that have cause to believe that an individual is in the custody of the state (state or municipal), must call (907) 269–7426 to speak with the Chief Classification Officer of the Department of Corrections.
-Interested parties can also get information on some government- approved third party websites.
-For persons on a misdemeanor probation, contact the court clerk’s office of the courthouse that handled the case for information.
+Parties that have cause to believe that an individual is in the custody of the state (state or municipal), may call (907) 269–7426 to speak with the Chief Classification Officer of the Department of Corrections.
+Interested parties can also get information on some government-approved third-party websites.
+For persons on misdemeanor probation, contact the court clerk’s office of the courthouse that handled the case for information.
 The inmate’s court record should provide information regarding that.
-Another way to do this is to call the Anchorage City Prosecutor’s office at (907) 343–4250 to request for the address of the individual.
+Another way to do this is to call the Anchorage City Prosecutor’s office at (907) 343–4250 to request the address of the individual.

-Persons on a felony probation can contact the Family Law Self-Help Services for information on how to get the information from the state department of corrections.
+Persons on felony probation can contact the Family Law Self-Help Services for information on how to obtain information from the state Department of Corrections.

-In all, be sure to have basic information about the inmate, such as full names, date of birth, sex, ethnicity, and case information number.
-If available, have ready the inmate registration ID.
+In all, be sure to have basic information about the inmate, such as full name, date of birth, sex, ethnicity, and case information number.
+If available, have the inmate registration ID ready.

 Are Incarceration Records Public in Alaska?

-Incarceration records are a part of the criminal history information of an individual.
-Under the Alaska laws and regulations concerning information, criminal history information is confidential.
-To put it differently, it is accessible only on a written permission or fingerprints submission of the person listed in the record.
-By default, juvenile records are not a part of criminal history information stored by the state repository of criminal justice information.
-That is, unless the juvenile received a conviction for a serious traffic violation, such as driving under the influence (DUI), or driving with a suspended license.
+Incarceration records are a part of an individual's criminal history.
+Under Alaska's laws and regulations concerning information, criminal history information is confidential.
+To put it differently, it is accessible only with written permission or fingerprint submission from the person listed in the record.
+By default, juvenile records are not part of criminal history information stored by the state repository of criminal justice information.
+That is unless the juvenile received a conviction for a serious traffic violation, such as driving under the influence (DUI) or driving with a suspended license.

 • The name of the person involved in the record, unless said person is a juvenile